F-150s could be in short supply after plant fire

 Related: Ford's new smart window

-Ford (F) has sold 287,000 F-150 trucks in the United States in the first four months of this year, up 4% compared to a year ago.
-That's more than four times the sales of its second best selling vehicle, the Escape SUV.
+Ford (F) has sold 287,000 F Series trucks in the United States in the first four months of this year, up 4% compared to a year ago.
+That includes some larger trucks than the F-150, although the F-150 makes up the overwhelming majority of those sales.
+It also is more than four times the sales of its second best selling vehicle, the Escape SUV.

 7,600 workers build F-150 trucks at the two plants.
 They will get most of but not all of their pay during the temporary layoff.